michyjz/michyjz.github.io/README.md

 I'm a USACO Platinum competitor (passed USACO Gold on the December 2023 contest with a full score of 1000), achieved a perfect score on the AP Computer Science A Exam in 2023, and a 2025 National Merit Scholarship Finalist.

 # Tutoring
-I tutor CS and math (including USACO and AMC) for middle and high school students, and I'm availaable for online and in-person (Bay Area only).
+I tutor CS and math (including USACO and AMC) for middle and high school students.

+Some past experience I have is TA for X-Camp Academy USACO Silver Camp and 400 level classes, as well as peer tutoring for over 2 years at my high school.

+I'm available for online and in-person (Bay Area only).
 If you're interested for a private session please email me at jiazhuo.xu at gmail.com

 # Projects
 Here are a few of the projects I've worked on the past, mainly from high school classes like AP Computer Science A and ADEN.